psf/fundable-packaging-improvements/README.md

 ## Suggest a task

-Use THIS TEMPLATE TKTK to suggest a task for the list.
-We welcome your pull requests.
+To suggest a task for the list, make a pull request against this repo.
+We welcome your suggestion.

 ## Maintainers and contact